-- A. General Rule. - Once the awards are announced, the local Multifamily Program Center Director must offer to assign a project with non-HUD financing to a DPA. - a.
-The local Multifamily Program Center immediately notifies the DPA, by letter, of the proposed assignment.
-The letter and Appendix 1 provide the DPA with basic project information for each project that may be assigned to the DPA.
+- A. General Rule. - 1.
+Once the awards are announced and within 30 calendar days, the applicable Multifamily Program Center Director must offer to assign the 202 or 811 Capital Advance project with non-HUD financing to a DPA.

+- a.
+The applicable Multifamily Program Center immediately notifies the DPA, the sponsor, and the Office of Housing Assistance and Grant Administration (HAGA) by letter, of the proposed assignment.
+The letter and Appendix 1, Schedule of Projects, Form HUD 90000 dated 06/11, provide the DPA with basic project information for each project that may be assigned to the DPA.
 See Appendix 1, Proposed Delegation of Processing. - b.
-The DPA has 5 business days to accept or reject the assignment by responding to local Multifamily Program Center Director's letter by completing Appendix 1.
+The DPA has five (5) business days to accept or reject the assignment by responding to the applicable Multifamily Program Center Director's letter by completing Appendix 1.
 In its response, the DPA will indicate its level of involvement with the project.
 See section III.D. above.

 Note: The DPA may refuse an assignment without giving a reason.
-If the DPA does reject the assignment then the local Multifamily Program Center will process the project.
+If the DPA does reject the assignment then the applicable Multifamily Program Center will process the project.

 - c.
-If the DPA accepts the assignment, the local Multifamily Program Center Director will provide the DPA with a complete copy of the application for funding and all supporting documentation, and the Agreement Letter. - 2.
-The local Multifamily Program Center Director will immediately notify the Sponsor in writing that the project has or has not been formally assigned to the DPA. - B. Exceptions to the General Rule.
+If the DPA accepts the assignment, the applicable Multifamily Program Center Director will provide the DPA with a complete copy of the application for funding and all supporting documentation, and the Agreement Letter. - 2.
+The applicable Multifamily Program Center Director will immediately notify the Sponsor and (HAGA) in writing that the project has or has not been formally assigned to the DPA. - B. Exceptions to the General Rule.